 Furthermore, even in this passage from Leviticus it is specifically called “the seventh month,” not the first or the beginning of any year system.
 In fact, Scriptures specifically define the feast of the seventh month as occurring at “the going out of the year,” while events which happened during the spring are said to have taken place “at the return of the year.”3

-What should be most obvious to anyone who wants to seek out the truth regarding the correct method for keeping the Sabbath years of Yahweh, is the fact that, at minimum, there needs to be some serious questions asked concerning a Sabbath Year beginning with the Day of Atonement, during the 7th month of Tishri.
+What should be most apparent to anyone who wants to seek out the truth regarding the correct method for keeping the Sabbath years of Yahweh is the fact that, at minimum, there need to be some serious questions asked concerning a Sabbath Year beginning with the Day of Atonement, during the 7th month of Tishri.

-After reading the two above-mentioned articles, here are two questions you should ask:
+After reading the two articles mentioned above, here are two questions one should ask:

-2. If you believe you should ultimately adhere to Yahweh’s truth, then what Sabbath Year observance are you going to recognize?
+2. If one believes they should ultimately adhere to Yahweh’s truth, what Sabbath Year observance should be recognized?

 3 thoughts on “Sabbath Year – Abib or Tishri?”